 A slip and fall may not seem serious to most people, but they can be the cause of serious, debilitating injury and long-term pain and suffering.
 If you were injured because of a hazard at a business or residence, the property owner often can and should be held liable.
 When you need a slip and fall attorney in Atlanta, the Fitzpatrick Firm is by your side.

-Understanding Premises Liability in Georgia
+Understanding Premises Liability in Atlanta

 Under Georgia law, property owners are legally responsible for maintaining safe conditions.
 Not only does this apply to businesses, but homeowners are also legally responsible for hazards around their property and the City of Atlanta is responsible for maintaining infrastructure including sidewalks and city property.
-Often, slip and fall accidents are preventable and wouldn’t occur if proper maintenance and care was taken around the property and failure to do so refers to premises liability.
+Often, slip and fall accidents are preventable and wouldn’t occur if proper maintenance and care were taken around the property and failure to do so refers to premises liability.
 If you are injured due to dangerous conditions, you are able to seek and recover compensation for those damages for lost wages, medical bills, future medical expenses, and pain and suffering caused by your injuries.

 Causes of Premises Injuries